KokoMukruYves/Workforce360-Employee-Wellbeing-Training-Performance-Analytics/README.md

 ---
 <p align="center">
-  <i>"Turning data into actionable intelligence, one project at a time."</i>
+  <i>"Turning data into actionable insights, one project at a time."</i>
 </p>

 **© 2026 Koko Mukuru Yves**.
 All rights reserved